 - Children sometimes need extra support in order utilise a range of play opportunities

 At Aveton Gifford Primary School our Play Leader is Miss Danielle Light.
 Miss Light is responsible for working alongside the pupils and teachers to ensure there is a diverse range of play opportunities available for all during break and lunch times.

-Currently, our play leaders are Cameron, Bear and Daisy.
+Currently, we have a play leader from each class.
 Their job is to be our 'Play Detectives' they will use the I-pads to capture great examples of the children's experiences.
 They are responsible for feeding back during Play Assemblies to the rest of the school of how the resources are being used and how pupils are sharing ideas in order to initiate play with one another.

 Please see below the examples of what creative play experiences are currently happening in our playground.